jnozzi/cocoadev.com/SiteContent/General/JayPrince.markdown

-Jay Prince started writing Mac software back in the days of MPW and [[TMon]].
+Jay Prince started writing Mac software back in the days of MPW and General/TMon.